Give a Beat 2025 Annual Impact Report

 Spotlight: A First Dance in Juvenile Hall

-Give a Beat Teaching Artist, Angela (aka Spiñorita) brought a piece of the outside in by DJing the very first dance at Nidorf Barry J. Juvenile Hall.
+Give a Beat Teaching Artist, Angela (aka Spiñorita) brought a piece of the outside in by DJing a formal dance at Nidorf Barry J. Juvenile Hall.
 As classic oldies filled the room, couples began dancing, creating a moment of joy, connection, and shared celebration.
+For many of the youth, this was their first dance.

 In the midst of the excitement, one young person asked, “Is this what prom is like?”
 The question underscored how meaningful these moments can be and how rarely they are available to youth in confinement.
 The evening offered a glimpse of normalcy and celebration, highlighting the impact of bringing music, movement, and human connection into carceral spaces.